QUICK SUMMARY- COST OF LIVING IN GRANADA, SPAIN

 In general, groceries are very cheap in Granada.
 I spent between 25-40 EUR (28-

 45 USD) a week at the grocery store and then another 5-10 EUR buying fresh fruits and vegetables and the fruit/vegetable shop below my apartment.
-Spain is full of shops called fruiterías that only sell fresh fruits and vegetables.
-They're often cheaper and better quality than the supermarket.
+Spain is full of shops called fruiterÃas that only sell fresh fruits and vegetables.
+They’re often cheaper and better quality than the supermarket.

 Eating Out In Granada

 As in any major city in Spain, eating out in Granada is a mix of local faves and international restaurants.
 International cuisine is more expensive.
 If you are craving nigiri sushi or spicy Indian food, expect to pay more than in the US.
-However, you'll find the cost of Spanish food at local tapas restaurants ridiculous cheap, but still delicious.
+However, you’ll find the cost of Spanish food at local tapas restaurants ridiculously cheap, but still delicious.

 Tapas culture in Granada is the Spanish equivalent to street food culture in Thailand or Vietnam.
-Locals, expats, tourists, people of all income levels enjoy cheap Spanish food by walking into nearly any bar in the city, ordering a beer or glass of wine for $3, and getting a free delicious plate of food.
+Locals, expats, tourists, and people of all income levels enjoy cheap Spanish food by walking into nearly any bar in the city, ordering a beer or glass of wine for $3, and getting a free delicious plate of food.
 Tapas makes eating out in Granada nearly as affordable as cooking meals at home.

 Expats in Granada even have specific tapas routes (Ir de tapas ), where you can bar hop or food crawl to eat the best tapas in Granada the cheapest.

-The Cost of Meals In Granada
+The Cost Of Meals In Granada

 Tapas $3- For a quick bite, nothing beats ordering a small beer and getting a free tapa for roughly $3.
 One thing I learned was that the best place for tapas wasn't in the center of the city.
 The city center caters more to tourists whereas the outskirts are where the locals go.
 I wrote this post on where to find the biggest tapas in Granada.